YanivWein24/TCP_Server_Client/README.md

 ```

 ## Run On Mobile:
-This code can run be executed mobile using Pydroid3!
+This code can get executed on mobile using Pydroid3!
 You can run both the server side and client side on your mobile device, and connect between different devices!
-to do so, copy the files to your mobile storage, and follow the instructions above.
+To do so, copy the files to your mobile storage, and follow the instructions above ( using Pydroid3 editor ).

 **If you wish to connect with multiple devices, make sure that all the devices are connected to the same network.**